Size

 Target the window / document

-For single-page applications (SPAs), you can directly use the window
+For single-page applications (SPAs), you can directly use the window or document object:

 With SSR, you need to check if the code runs on the server before accessing the window object: